superhighfives/v1.charliegleason.com/README.md

 # Charlie Deux

-The new Charliegleason.com, which using Harp, Gulp and BrowserSync.
+The new Charliegleason.com, which uses Harp, Gulp and BrowserSync.